Read more recent COVID-19 vaccine content with our Vaccine Access Test and our new series Pandemica.

-At ONE, we’re tracking COVID-19 closely.
-The outbreak requires an immediate response, and global cooperation and partnerships — among countries and continents — are crucial.
+At ONE, we’ve been watching the impact of COVID-19 on the global community closely.
+This pandemic requires a global response, and global cooperation and partnerships — among countries,continents, and the private sector — are crucial.

-Alongside responses, we should also look to the future and consider what’s needed to prevent these types of outbreaks.
+Alongside responses, we should also look to the future and consider what’s needed to prevent these types of outbreaks and global crises from happening again.

 Here are a few key things we think you should know now, and moving forward.

-Once a vaccine proves effective, international players such as Gavi, the Vaccine Alliance could play a crucial role in making sure the COVID-19 vaccine reaches those in poorest and most vulnerable countries.
-The recent vaccine for the Ebola outbreak in the Democratic Republic of Congo is an example of how this would work.
+Having safe vaccines within a year of the first reported COVID-19 cases is a historic scientific achievement, and today, there are a handful of safe and effective vaccines to fight COVID-19, with the first mass vaccination rollout program having started in December 2020.
+With these effective vaccines, international players such as Gavi, the Vaccine Alliance can play a crucial role in making sure the COVID-19 vaccine reaches those in the poorest and most vulnerable countries.
+The vaccine for the Ebola outbreak in the Democratic Republic of Congo is an example of how this would work.

 Curious how vaccines work in general?
 We have a full breakdown on some of the most commonly asked questions on vaccines.